BEST CHOICE | BEST PRICE | ||||

 Superior Pump 91250 1/4 HP Thermoplastic Submersible Utility Pump with 10′ Cord

 Don’t let the affordable price of the Superior Pump 91250 fool you.
 This little beast can supply up to 25′ of vertical lift.
-It also has a 1 1/4″ discharge that moves a lot of water in a hurry.
+It also has a 1 1/4″ discharge that moves a lot of water quickly.
 All that and still priced around $50.

 Technically, this submersible unit is really a utility pump.
 It can be used as a sump pump, though, and does a good enough job in many cases.
 We wouldn’t go so far as to say it will clear a flooded basement without some difficulty, but it will sure handle small jobs.